 Fires can also result from collisions, especially if the vehicle is badly damaged and fuel leaks onto hot components.
-DFB say that this is also, thankfully, rare: “modern car design takes in to account collisions, and as such, [they are] designed to prevent fire following a collision.”
-The data from the US showed that only 4% of car fires on the roads were caused by collisions, but those tend to be serious - two thirds of deaths associated with car fires happened when there had been a collision first.
+DFB say that this is also, thankfully, rare: “modern car design takes into account collisions, and as such, [they are] designed to prevent fire following a collision.”
+The data from the US showed that only 4% of car fires on the roads were caused by collisions, but those tend to be serious – two-thirds of deaths associated with car fires happened when there had been a collision first.

-Tyres can also catch fire, and are particularly hard to put out.
+Tyres can also catch fire and are particularly hard to put out.
 Poorly inflated tyres rubbing against a solid surface on the chassis can reach ignition temperatures, or a failed brake lock system can cause heat too.

 Surprising other causes

-James Long identified a couple of surprising causes of vehicle fires too – a cigarette stub thrown out a window can be sucked back in as the vehicle moves and may burn in the backseat without a driver noticing.
-This has become much less likely to pose serious problems in recent years with flame-retardant seat covers a legal obligation for manufacturers, but could cause a problem if there were papers or some other flammable material on the back seat.
+James Long identified some surprising causes of vehicle fires, too – a cigarette stub thrown out a window can be sucked back in as the vehicle moves and may burn in the backseat without a driver noticing.
+This has become much less likely to pose serious problems in recent years with flame-retardant seat covers a legal obligation for manufacturers, but it could cause a problem if there were papers or some other flammable material on the back seat.
 Fallen autumn leaves or branches under a vehicle in a parking spot can also get drawn into a vehicle’s catalytic convertor as the driver starts the engine.
 Similarly, debris on the roadway can get caught in wheels or axles and cause friction fires – this can be a cause of truck fires, according to the Australian Road Transport Suppliers Association.

-Stop, pull in to safe place if possible, get all passengers out of the vehicle and call the emergency services.
+Stop, pull into a safe place if possible, get all passengers out of the vehicle and call the emergency services.
 As James Long points out, “the electrical system can get compromised in a fire and that could affect your central locking”, so you don’t want to delay leaving the vehicle.
-If it’s safe, you could use an extinguisher to tackle a small external fire, but don’t put yourself at risk – as DFB remind us “a car can be replaced, you can’t”.
+If it’s safe, you could use an extinguisher to tackle a small external fire, but don’t put yourself at risk – as DFB remind us, “a car can be replaced, you can’t”.
 Long also advises against opening the bonnet if smoke is coming out, as you could inadvertently make matters worse by introducing more oxygen to the flames.

-DFB assure us that cars don’t tend to explode outside of Hollywood, but “tyres can pop and boot/bonnet struts can fire off like missiles”.
+DFB assure us that cars don’t tend to explode outside of Hollywood, but “tyres can pop, and boot/bonnet struts can fire off like missiles”.
 There have also been recorded cases of gas springs shooting from the car, so you don’t want to stay too close.
 If you can see or smell fuel after a collision, it’s best to err on the side of caution and move away from the vehicle too.

 It’s also worth telling the emergency services what type of vehicle it is from the offset and if you were carrying any flammable cargo that would require different treatment.
 A fire in an electric vehicle usually needs more water than an ICE one, and their batteries need careful treatment, as they have been known to suddenly reignite hours later.

-How do you prevent a vehicle fire?
+How do you prevent a car fire?